 Not allowing them to express their emotions

 Not allowing them to express their emotions by shutting them off when they try to connect with you.
-Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy etc. This will bring back your child’s confidence.
-An emotion is not negative or positive, it is just there.
+Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy, etc. This will bring back your child’s confidence.
+Emotions are not negative or positive, they’re just there.
 They should know how to deal with these no matter how strong the feeling is, they should be able to maintain their composure.

 Making them feel you are doing more than what they deserve

 Time to time and again and again, if you keep having this attitude towards them and repeating these words, your child’s confidence will start to lose.
 And he will end up thinking that your love for him is a burden for you.
 Soon he will also start acting like you even before you could realize what has happened.